platformsh/platformsh-docs/using/integrations/github.md

 ### 2. Enable the integration

-Note that only the project owner can enable the integration.
+Note that only `project owner` or `project admin` can manage the integrations.

 Now open a command line (you need to have the Platform.sh CLI installed).
 To enable the GitHub integration with the CLI: